Use these checks before you evaluate a case:

 Real work where customer identity or operating details cannot be fully disclosed.

-Example on our site: APAC aviation.
+Examples on our site: APAC aviation and financial-services hyper-personalization.

 What you can trust:

-• the work is real
+- the work is real

-• the operating scope is described conservatively
+- the operating scope is described conservatively

 What may still be private:

-• customer name
+- customer name

-• architecture
+- architecture

-• performance detail
+- performance detail

 2. Check the operating scope